Techniques for planning, shooting, editing & PLAYING vertical video

 2015 marked the first dedicated vertical video app for mobile devices called Vervid.
 This was an exciting but sadly short-lived development.
 It already has successors.

 We use Vimeo for judging previews and for exhibition of finalists because they're one of the few sites that allow us to easily embed tall-format screen videos up the right way on the web without encountering the vertical filmmaker's nemesis: pillar-boxing (black bars on the sides of the video).
 Bizarrely, pillar-boxing will appear on your video when viewed on Vimeo's own page, and your icon may appear squished, but both problems disappear if you 1) embed the video on your own page or blog or social media channel and 2) upload a custom thumbnail via Vimeo's settings for the video.
-Ignore Vimeo's patronising warnings about your video being shot the wrong way!
+Free Vimeo accounts have a 500MB limit.
+Ignore their patronising warnings about your video being shot the wrong way!

 Facebook used to cope with vertical videos, but now (2018) pillarboxes them again in many situations, though a savvy viewer on a mobile device can double tap the video to view it in full 9:16.
 Like many platforms it comes with a whole swag of issues surrounding content ownership — plus their compression quality is extremely poor.

 YouTube will display videos with pillar-boxing on their site but also if you embed the video directly on a page.
 The solution here (at the time of writing) is to edit the embed code when pasting it into a webpage, and change the dimensions to a 9:16 ratio (eg. replace

 Vimeo (see an example we shot in Iceland, above) is still the best option for maintaining the filmmaker's aesthetic intentions across platforms, and allows embedding without any black bars, despite the problems mentioned earlier.